Opening the Vocabulary of Egocentric Actions: Introduction

 Existing action recognition models~\cite{xie2018rethinking, feichtenhofer2019slowfast, patrick2021keeping, rai2022transformed, herzig2022object} are designed for a closed set of actions.
 A few works have studied open-set action recognition~\cite{bao2021evidential, zhao2023open}, but they simply reject actions not seen during training.
-Inspired by the recent success of open vocabulary object detection~\cite{zareian2021open, gu2022openvocabulary, zhou2022detecting}, a more practical objective would be to provide the novel actions as text inputs during inference.
+Inspired by the recent success of open vocabulary object detection~\cite{zareian2021open, gu2022openvocabulary, zhou2022detecting}, a more practical objective would be to provide novel actions as text inputs during inference.
 To that end, we address this problem of \emph{open vocabulary action recognition} where a video model trained on a \emph{base} vocabulary of actions needs to recognize \emph{novel} actions outside of that vocabulary.

 We tackle open vocabulary action recognition as two problems -- \emph{(1)} generalizing verbs to novel objects and \emph{(2)} recognizing novel objects from egocentric videos.
-Note that this differs from a zero-shot setup where the novel action vocabulary is known and fixed (therefore still closed) during training.
-More recently,~\cite{ju2022prompting, wasim2023vita} proposed to recognize an open vocabulary of verbs by leveraging large scale vision-language models (VLMs).
+Note that this differs from a zero-shot setup, where some actions are not observed during training.
+These unobserved actions are not novel because the vocabulary is known and fixed during training, hence closed.
+More recently,~\cite{ju2022prompting, wasim2023vita} proposed recognizing an open vocabulary of verbs by leveraging large-scale vision-language models (VLMs)~\cite{radford2021learning}.
 Contrary to their task, we are interested in the scenario of generalizing verbs to an open vocabulary of objects.